guppyfish123/SOC_Lab/Installation/FileBeat.md

 <br>

 ### Elasticsearch Output
 Connecting Filebeat to our Elasticsearch host involves specifying its configuration port and private IP.
 Since we've configured Elasticsearch to work over HTTPS, we add the self-signed certificate.
-Elasticsearch also require credentials to login to the service, which can be done either through a username and password or through a API key.
+Elasticsearch also requires credentials to log in to the service, which can be done either through a username and password or through an API key.
+For this lab, as it is generally more secure, we are using an API key which we will need to set up first back in our elastic host.
 ```yml
 # ---------------------------- Elasticsearch Output ----------------------------